 - Also to note that sugary foods are not nourishing to the body and therefore under no circumstances should they be considered as sweet.
 In fact they increase vata.

 - A person may need to deviate from these pyramids for sometime to get rid of their disease.
-For example a vata person should ideally have more of sour foods vis a vis astringent as per their pyramid, however if a vata person has issues like ulcerative colitis or brain diseases like insomnia, he/she would need to have bitter+astringent+sweet herbs/food to heal up these inflamed areas (colon or brain in these cases) and stay away from sour food till such time these areas are not cured.
+For example a vata person should ideally have more of sour foods vis a vis astringent as per their pyramid, however if a vata person has issues like ulcerative colitis or brain diseases like insomnia, he/she would need to have bitter+astringent+sweet herbs/food to heal up these inflamed areas (colon and brain in these cases) and stay away from sour food till such time these areas are not cured.
 Same way a kapha person having diabetes may need to go for sweet tastes like Bael to repair their pancreas (as mentioned in the kapha section above).
 Also once a person has been cured, he/she may need to stick to the pyramid required by healthy body which would have sweet and pungency, sourness and astringency in equal proportion to each other.

 - Lastly, invariably every person is a mix of different constitutions and has to be handled accordingly.
 For example a person with kapha mind may have vata in the lower body.
 The result would be that such people may develop diabetes type 1.5 (click here to read blog on cause and cure of diabetes), where kapha mind would make the person put on weight but lower body due to high vata (or high metabolism) would lead to poor working of pancreas.
 In such a case the person would need foods like bael in the morning to reduce kapha from upper body due to bael’s bitterness and increase kapha towards lower body due to its bitterness, astringency and sweetness.